Hadi-Rauf/Sign-up-form-my-second-project/README.md

-# Sign-up-form-my-frist-project
+# Sign-up-form-my-second-project
-This is my first JavaScript Project
+This is my second JavaScript Project